yaanst/W2P/README.md

 ### Usage

-W2P is run with the cli and you need to precise a few argument to the node
+W2P is run with the cli and you need to precise a few argument to the node, e.g:
 ```bash
 W2P -name="NodeA" -addr="127.0.0.1:10000" -peers="127.0.0.1:10001" -uiPort=4000
 ```